open-tale/open-tale.github.io/_docs/05-skills.md

 * If the SP is higher than the target's Defense, the difference between them represents the damage done.

-* The range is equal to one third of the SP, in meters.
+* The range is equal to one third of the SP, in du.
 Every character within this range gets hit, so **beware of friendly fire**.

 #### Magnify